Inbetweening

 Style

-The Style option controls the kind of motion (like walking or running) generated by the tool.
+Just like the “AI description” settings, the Style option controls the kind of motion (like walking or running) generated by the tool.
+But it’s used only with the “Inbetweening Start” button.

-This option is available on the Scene Settings panel, under the Inbetweening tab:
+This setting is available in the Timeline menu, right under the Inbetweening Start button:

 Note

-This option is more of a recommendation than an outright order.
+“AI description” and “Style” options serve as more of a recommendation to the tool.
 It influences the kind of motion the tool would produce, but doesn't strictly dictate it.

-For better control over the results, you should include as many keyframes with the key poses as necessary to define the character's actions.
+For better control over the results, you should produce better key poses and include as many keyframes with the key poses as necessary to define the character's actions.

 Limitations

-When you work with Inbetweening, keep in mind that currently it has some limitations:
+When you work with Inbetweening and AI interpolation, keep in mind that it currently has some limitations:

 ● It only works for humanoid characters.